Our use of Cookies

 The NBU works in partnership with many universities and organisations, both in the UK and overseas, to achieve shared research goals.
 We have an ongoing research collaboration with Fera Science Ltd, which was created in 2015 as joint venture between the Department for Food Environment and Rural Affairs (Defra) and Capita.
 Fera Science Ltd and the NBU (as part of the Animal and Plant Health Agency, APHA) are two separate groups that work closely together to provide scientific innovation for the field of honey bee research.

-To learn more about how Fera and the NBU work together, view this recent article in BeeCraft: Fera: Behind the scenes at the bee labs
+To learn more about how Fera and the NBU work together, view this recent article in BeeCraft: Fera: Behind the scenes at the bee labs.

 Projects vary widely in scale and content, but all share the aim of obtaining information that will provide beekeepers, the scientific community and government policy makers with the best advice to improve our collective understanding of honey bee health.
 Our research programme focusses on providing practical tools to help beekeepers adopt good husbandry practices to mitigate threats and maintain healthy honey bee stocks.